 BOOK ******** SERIAL ******** GALLERY

-Persephone in Oregon is currently being published as a digital six-part fantasy/fiction/mythology series scheduled to be completed on March 20, 2019.
-Each installment of the series forms a chapter in the book, scheduled to be published in hardcover and full color on the same date.
-Each chapter in the book correlates to a season of the year, with added chapters for a New Moon and a Blue Moon.
+Persephone in Oregon is currently being published as a digital six-part fantasy/fiction/mythology/nature/photography Kindle Reader series scheduled to be completed on March 20, 2019.
+Each installment of the series forms a chapter in the book, also scheduled to be published in hardcover and full color on the same date.
+Each chapter in the book correlates to the four seasons of the year, with two added chapters for a New Moon and a Blue Moon.

-The first three digital installments of Persphone in Oregon are now available on Amazon Kindle Readers for $5 each.
-Part IV can be pre-ordered for only $3 until its November 22, 2018 release, when its price will also increase to $5.
+The first four digital installments of Persphone in Oregon are now available on Amazon Kindle Readers for $5 each.
+Part V. Winter Solstice can be pre-ordered for only $3 until its December 21, 2018 release, when its price will also increase to $5.